 In December 2016, I went to see a music event at New York City nightclub Flash Factory and was shocked when the security search suddenly and without warning turned into all-out molestation.
 Security literally grabbed my genitals with the palm of their hand, and for my female companion, they pulled her bra away from her chest and reached underneath to feel her breasts.

 Upon speaking with other patrons, we quickly came to learn that we were not singled out; rather, this was Flash Factory's standard security practice.
+Their security is run by "Alpha 1 Security Group, Inc.," which is not licensed by the state to do so.

 This abusive behavior is unacceptable, and we filed suit against Flash Factory and their security contractors in February 2017.